julienschmidt/httprouter/README.md

 This is just a quick introduction, view the [Docs](http://pkg.go.dev/github.com/julienschmidt/httprouter) for details.

-Let's start with a trivial example:
+    $ go get github.com/julienschmidt/httprouter

+and use it, like in this trivial example:

 ```go
 package main